hoddmimes/JSDB/README.md

 ## Coding of JsonObject

 By default, JsonObjects are encoded as strings when kept in the database.
-Encoding/decoding of JsonObjects are superzingly fast but when fiding objects with filters having attributes not being keys in the database many  objects may be required to be decoded in order to the filtering.
-It could be several thousends.
+Encoding/decoding of JsonObjects are surprisingly fast but when fiding objects with filters having attributes not being keys in the database, many objects may be required to be decoded in order to the filtering, it could be several thousends.
-This is of cause fairly slow.
-But by using DB keys when being part a filter and _using an alternative coding of JsonObjects performance are improved_.
+This is of cause takes a fair bit of time.
+But by using the DB keys, if any when being part a filter and _using an alternative coding of JsonObjects performance is improved_.

 The alternative codec, JCodec is a binary coding of objects and is approximately 3-4 times faster than the pure String encoding of the JsonObjects.
 By default String encoding is enabled.
-To change see JSDB.USE_JCODEC variable in the file JSDB.java.
+To change the encoding see JSDB.USE_JCODEC variable in the file JSDB.java.